George-Dev-Web/Photography/README.md

+<h1> My Photography Website</h1>

-This project is inspired by different photography styles and the pictures taken convey various scenery and emotions.
+<p> This project is inspired by different photography styles and the pictures taken convey various scenery and emotions. </p>
 Part of this project contains
 - Hyperlinks to main galleries
 - Sample photographs